 Although President Bill Clinton grew up with dogs, he served his first term without a canine companion.
 In December 1997, however, he got a 3-month-old chocolate Labrador retriever puppy, and the two became fast friends.

 When the puppy arrived at the White House, Clinton’s spokesman Mike McCurry told reporters that Clinton got the dog because “It’s the President’s desire to have one loyal friend in Washington.”

 Although Buddy the dog became well-known for his feud with Socks — the Clinton family’s feisty cat — Buddy, true to his breed, was gregarious and playful.
 He accompanied the president in the Oval Office, on walks on the White House grounds, and on trips to Camp David.

 In her book Dear Socks, Dear Buddy: Kids’ Letters to the First Pets, Hillary Clinton reminded children about the importance of letter writing with a look at all the White House mail Buddy and Sock received.
 She explained how the letters were sorted, read and answered at U.S. Soldiers’ and Airmen’s Home.

 She donated all proceeds from sales of the book, which included excerpts from 50 letters and about 80 photographs, to the National Park Foundation.

 After President Clinton’s second term, Buddy moved to the family’s home near Chappaqua, N.Y., where he became a familiar sight tugging on his leash or chasing a tennis ball thrown by Clinton.
 Sadly, the dog died on January 2, 2002 after playfully chasing a contractor into the street outside his home and being hit by a passing car.

 “We are deeply saddened by Buddy’s death,” the Clintons said in a statement after the accident.
 “He was a loyal companion and brought us much joy.
 He will truly be missed.”

-The former president adopted another chocolate Lab, named Seamus, in 2005.
+The former president got another chocolate Lab, Seamus, in 2002.